JCMexplains/writing-for-success-2023/textbook.md

 ### Overview: College Writing Skills

-You now have a solid foundation of skills and strategies you can use to succeed in college.
-The remainder of this book will provide you with guidance on specific aspects of writing, ranging from grammar and style conventions to how to write a research paper.
+You now have some strategies to succeed in college.
+The rest of this book will guide you on writing, ranging from grammar to style to writing a research paper.

-For any college writing assignment, use these strategies:
+For any college writing, use these strategies:

 - Plan ahead.
 Divide the work into smaller, manageable tasks, and set aside time to accomplish each task in turn.
 - Make sure you understand the assignment requirements, and if necessary, clarify them with your instructor.